 A trained smart tagging service can provide tags that are more specific to your line of business.
 For example, if you are in the business of selling jewelry, you would probably like tags specifying the exact watch or bracelet the woman is wearing in the picture.
 On the other hand, if you are a retailer, you would probably want the smart tagging to be able to identify that the woman is wearing a striped classic shirt and that the model is Helena.

 Business-specific tagging models can be taught to identify brands, products, objects, and people, making them extremely valuable in automated metadata generation.
-I tend to put it this way: to use a generic AI service, your effort should be low, and your expectation should be ?good enough.?
-But when using a trained AI service, your effort should be high, and your expectation should be ?excellent?.
+To use a generic AI service, your effort should be low, and your expectation should be good enough.
+But when using a trained AI service, your effort should be high, and your expectation should be excellent.

 Smart Tagging